zenwattage/react-boilerplate/README.md

 # react-boilerplate

-A blank react app that doesn't use npx create-react-app
+# A non 'npx create-react-app' React app boilerplate using React, Babel, and Webpack.